 Bring one liter of water per hour that you plan on hiking, especially during those hotter months.

-We stayed at Kings Canyon Resort for one night (visit their website here).
+We stayed at Kings Canyon Resort for one night (click here to see it in photos and get updated prices).
 There are different types of accommodations here depending on your budget.
 There is also a gas station, small convenience store, and restaurant.
 I took advantage of the short hiking trail that circles the resort, getting my sunrise photos from here as well as a little exercise.
 We could hear dingoes, wild Australian dogs, howling in the distance, but never saw any.

 Be prepared for the very annoying flies.
 Not just here, but also in Uluru, where the flies constantly swarm your face.
 Clouds of flies would settle on our shoulders and backpacks, buzzing in our faces, which quickly became very annoying.
 They do not bite or sting, but they are a constant annoyance.
 Somehow, Tyler and Kara were not plagued with them like Tim and I were; maybe they smell better than we do.
 Fly nets can be worn around your face if you really cannot stand them.

 On day 1, fly into Yulara (Uluru), pick up a rental car, and drive out to Kings Canyon Resort, spending the night here.
 On day 2, hike Kings Canyon and then drive back to Yulara, staying at Ayers Rock Resort.
 There should be enough time to watch the sun set over Uluru.
 Spend day 3 in Uluru.
 Start with sunrise views, followed by walking the perimeter of Uluru, visit the Uluru Cultural Center, and even hike Kata Tjuta.
 On day 4, fly to your next Australian destination.

 Of course, time can be added on at Uluru.
 This gives you more time for Uluru and Kata Tjuta, as well as for other excursions, such as camel riding, helicopter tours, guided walks, and boomerang throwing.